 District 211 Schools Participate in National School Breakfast Week

 National School Breakfast Week was established in 1989 in coordination with the School Nutrition Association.
+It provides schools with the opportunity to highlight and promote the importance of school breakfast.
+Research has shown that students who eat breakfast have improved memory, problem-solving skills, and creative abilities.
 School breakfast provides daily servings of fruit, whole grains, and low fat and fat free milk as well as meeting federal nutrition guidelines based on the Dietary Guidelines for Americans.